<span class="vcard">Rachel Alpert</span>

 Guest Author

-Rachel Alpert is a Partner at Jenner & Block, where she co-chairs the firm’s National Security, Sanctions, and Export Controls Practice and the Human Rights and Global Strategy Practice.
-She counsels domestic and international clients on a range of issues, including export controls and sanctions compliance, business and human rights, supply chain accountability, and national security reviews by the Committee on Foreign Investment in the United States (CFIUS).
-Rachel previously served for seven years as an Attorney-Adviser in the US Department of State’s Office of the Legal Adviser, working most recently on legal issues affecting US relations with Cuba, Venezuela, Mexico, Central America, and the Caribbean.
-As lead attorney for Cuba matters at the State Department, Rachel advised on Cuba-related issues from the re-establishment of US diplomatic relations with Cuba in 2015 through the 2019 end of the suspension of Title III of the Cuban Liberty and Democratic Solidarity Act (LIBERTAD) of 1996.
-At the State Department, Rachel also advised on the implementation of approximately $2 billion in US foreign assistance resources to prevent trafficking in persons and end modern slavery, combat transnational crime, promote democracy, and provide urgent humanitarian assistance throughout the world.
+Rachel Alpert (LinkedIn) is a partner at Jenner & Block LLP, where she co-chairs the National Security and Crisis and the Human Rights & Global Strategy practice groups, advising domestic and international clients on a range of issues including export controls and sanctions compliance, business and human rights, supply chain accountability, and national security reviews by the Committee on Foreign Investment in the United States (CFIUS).
+Rachel previously served as Chief Counsel to the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), where she led the team of attorneys who provide legal advice and guidance to OFAC in the administration, implementation, enforcement, and removal of U.S. sanctions.
+She also served for seven years as an attorney-adviser in the U.S. Department of State’s Office of the Legal Adviser, where she worked on legal issues affecting U.S. relations with Cuba, Venezuela, Mexico, Central America, and the Caribbean and advised on the implementation of approximately $2 billion in U.S. foreign assistance resources to prevent trafficking in persons, combat transnational crime, promote democracy, and provide urgent humanitarian assistance throughout the world.

 Articles by this author: